outscale/osc-bsu-csi-driver/examples/kubernetes/resizing/README.md

 ## Volume Resizing
 This example shows how to resize BSU persistence volume using volume resizing features.

-**Note**
-- BSU has a limitation with volume modification only when state is available.
-Refer to [API documentation](https://docs.outscale.com/api#updatevolume) for more details.

 ## Usage
 1. Add `allowVolumeExpansion: true` in the StorageClass spec in [example manifest](./spec/sc.yaml) to enable volume expansion.
 You can only expand a PVC if its storage class’s allowVolumeExpansion field is set to true